McGinn/mcginn.github.io/content/the-undoing-project-bibliography.md

-Title: A hyperlinked bibliography of "The Undoing Project"
+Title: *The Undoing Project* bibliography
 Date: 2017-03-12

 Below is the bibliography for *[The Undoing Project]*.
-I have added links to materials and books referenced wherever they are available.
+I have added links to materials and books wherever they are available.

 ### Introduction: The problem that never goes away